Gaza officials say Israeli forces killed 27 heading to aid site. Israel says it fired near suspects

 The shootings all occurred at the Flag Roundabout, around a kilometer (1,000 yards) from one of the GHF’s distribution sites in the now mostly uninhabited southern city of Rafah.
 The entire area is an Israeli military zone where journalists have no access outside of army-approved embeds.

-At least 27 people were killed early Tuesday, according to Zaher al-Waheidi, the head of the Gaza Health Ministry’s records department.
+At least 27 people were killed early Tuesday, according to the Gaza Health Ministry.

-Hisham Mhanna, a spokesperson for the International Committee of the Red Cross, said its field hospital in Rafah received 184 wounded people, 19 of whom were declared dead on arrival and eight more who later died of their wounds.
+Hisham Mhanna, a spokesperson for the International Committee of the Red Cross, confirmed the toll, saying its field hospital in Rafah received 184 wounded people, 19 of whom were declared dead on arrival and eight more who later died of their wounds.
 The 27 dead were transferred to Nasser Hospital in the city of Khan Younis.

+Jeremy Laurence, a spokesman for the Office of the U.N.
+High Commissioner for Human Rights, told reporters in Geneva that it also had information indicating that 27 people were killed.

 There were three children and two women among the dead, according to Mohammed Saqr, head of nursing at Nasser Hospital.
 Hospital director Atef al-Hout said most of the patients had gunshot wounds.